On medial Latin quandles and affine modules: Quandles versus affine modules

 In particular, combining Theorem \ref{thm:main} and Corollary \ref{cor:main} with Lemmas \ref{lemma:ess-inj} and \ref{lemma:linear} yields the following.

-\begin{cor} Two Latin Alexander quandles $\Alex(M,\phi)$ and $\Alex(N,\psi)$ are isomorphic if and only if $M$ and $N$ are isomorphic as $\Z[t]$-modules.
+\begin{cor} Two Latin Alexander quandles $\Alex(M,\phi)$ and $\Alex(N,\psi)$ are isomorphic if and only if $M$ and $N$ are isomorphic as $\L$-modules (or, equivalently, as $\Z[t]$-modules).
 In particular, two midpoint quandles are isomorphic if and only if they are isomorphic as modules over $\D$. \end{cor}

-\begin{rmk} In 2003, Nelson \cite{nelson}*{Thm.\ 2.1} proved that two finite (not necessarily Latin) Alexander quandles \(\Alex(M,\phi)\) and \(\Alex(N,\psi)\) are isomorphic if and only if \((1-t)M\) and \((1-t)N\) are isomorphic as \(\mathbb{Z}[t\pinv]\)-modules.
+\begin{rmk} In 2003, Nelson \cite[][Thm.\ 2.1]{nelson} proved that two finite (not necessarily Latin) Alexander quandles \(\Alex(M,\phi)\) and \(\Alex(N,\psi)\) are isomorphic if and only if \((1-t)M\) and \((1-t)N\) are isomorphic as \(\mathbb{Z}[t\pinv]\)-modules.
 Since multiplication by \(1-t\) is invertible for Latin Alexander quandles, Corollary \ref{cor:isom} shows that Nelson's result still holds if the word ``finite'' is replaced with ``Latin.'' \end{rmk}

-\begin{rmk} Corollary 5.5 fails if we drop the assumption that \(\Alex(M,\phi)\) and \(\Alex(N,\psi)\) are Latin; by Example \ref{ex:alex}, this is equivalent to dropping the assumption that \(1-t\) is invertible in the ground ring.
-For example, Nelson \cite{nelson} showed that \(\Z/(9,t-4)\) and \(\Z/(9,t-7)\) are isomorphic as Alexander quandles but not as \(\Z[t\pinv]\)-modules.
-Accordingly, these modules are not \(\L\)-modules. \end{rmk}
+\begin{rmk} Corollary \ref{cor:isom} fails if we drop the assumption that \(\Alex(M,\phi)\) and \(\Alex(N,\psi)\) are Latin; by Example \ref{ex:alex}, this is equivalent to dropping the assumption that \(1-t\) is invertible in the ground ring.
+For example, Nelson \cite{nelson} showed that \(\Z[t\pinv]/(9,t-4)\) and \(\Z[t\pinv]/(9,t-7)\) are isomorphic as Alexander quandles but not as \(\Z[t\pinv]\)-modules.
+Accordingly, these are not \(\L\)-modules. \end{rmk}